 Essaouira is also a small working fishing port, and an enjoyable time can be spent watching the boats return from the rigours of a bob around in the Atlantic with their daily catch, along with an amble around the lively fish market.

 Now for lunch...with no prizes for guessing what features prominently on the menu in the restaurants and cafes, often just caught and as fresh as they come.

 If fish is indeed your dish, then make a beeline for the area between the port and the square called Place Moulay Hassan, where your seafood wishes will be granted.

 And when the sun goes down in Essaouira, you can set the seal on the day and embrace the town's relaxing vibe with a refreshing mint tea at Taros.

 A beautiful, traditional old house and popular people-watching spot during daytime and evenings off the main square, Taros includes a bar, gallery, bookshop and live music adding to the spectacle from time to time in this charming coastal town.

-Read more about holidays to Morocco in the January 2017 issue of Saga Magazine.
-Subscribe today.
+Read more about exotic holiday destinations like Morocco in Saga Magazine.
+Subscribe today

 Booked your holiday?
 Protect it from the moment you buy Saga's Travel Insurance.